raquo/Laminar/docs/Documentation.md

 def AppleComponent(observer: Observer[Apple]): Div = {
   val appleStream: EventStream[Apple] = ???
-  val node = div("Apple Component", ???)
-  appleStream.addObserver(observer)(owner = node)
-  node
+  div(
+    "Apple Component",
+    appleStream --> observer,
+    ???
+  )
 }

 val app = AppleComponent(appleObserver)
 ```

 In this pattern AppleComponent has no knowledge of pies.
 All it knows is how to produce apples and send them to an apple observer.
-Delicious culinary metaphors aside, replace pies with ajax requests and apples with todo items that need to be created, and you can see how this separation of concerns is invaluable.
+Delicious culinary metaphors aside, replace pies with ajax requests and apples with todo items that need to be created, and you can see how this separation of concerns is useful.

 If your observer is a `WriteBus` (e.g. `myEventBus.writer`), you have even more methods available to you: `filterWriter`, `contramapWriter` and (gasp) `contracomposeWriter`.